 Your birthday should be all about you, but for one moment, (or maybe a couple of moments) at Yashin Ocean House in Kensington, the food may steal the show.
 Your sashimi may arrive on dry ice, and your wagyu beef will come with candy floss.
 Also stealing the show: the random lifesize horse statue in the middle of the restaurant.
 But don’t worry, once your meal is done, all the attention will be back to you.

 If you want a pile of meat for your birthday, head to Blacklock, a converted basement brothel in Soho.
 While it once was seedy location, it has been transformed into a trendy space where you and your mates can have the cast of Animal Farm on your plate in the form of chops, starters and a side, all for £20 a head.
 You can all then spend your other money ordering cocktails that turn up to your table on a trolley.

 If the requirement for your birthday meal is to eat something is interesting, Temper City does interesting mixed in with some fun too.
 The menu is a bit of a ‘foods of the world’ tour, with a range of different types of curries for your main course.
 But the starters are the real show stealers here - there’s a spicy Korean ‘haggis’ that’s spooned into lettuce leaves ssam-style, and a crunchy samphire and squid pakora that the table should split.
 There’s also an extensive gin list and an excellent playlist.

 We have never achieved the following, but we want to put this out there anyway, because it’s our birthday dream.
 Somehow we want to get our whole crew seated along the bar at The Palomar.
-A night at The Palomar will involve excellent Israeli food, great cocktails and banter by the bar staff, and a party soundtrack bumping in the background.
+A night at The Palomar will involve excellent Israeli food, great cocktails and banter with the bar staff, and a party soundtrack pumping in the background.
 Now you understand our dream.